hirviid/react-redux-fetch/README.md

    // ... configuration, see below
 }])(yourComponent);
 ```
+**Note: This is the preferred way, because this allows react-redux-fetch to keep
+the generated `dispatch` functions in state and is therefore more performant.**

 Or a function returning an array.
 This function receives the props and context, which can then be used in your configuration to dynamically build your urls.
 ```jsx